 Midwives College of Utah (MCU) is committed to the vision that every family deserves a midwife.
 The MCU curriculum is firmly grounded in the unique and profound power of the Midwives Model of Care™ as a primary pathway for improving outcomes and eliminating inequities for pregnant persons and their babies during the childbearing year.

-Specifically, MCU commits to developing a social justice and equity agenda within our educational community of educators and learners that includes, but is not limited to, the following:
+Specifically, MCU commits to the continued development of a social justice and equity agenda within our educational community of educators and learners that includes, but is not limited to, the following:

 - Identify and assess the barriers and needs that exist for underrepresented students in entering and successfully moving through the program.

-- Require anti-racism and anti-oppression trainings institution wide (students, faculty, staff, Board of Directors, and preceptors) with emphasis on incorporating inclusive and diverse pedagogical approaches within the curriculum and in our student support services.
+- Ensure accessible institution-wide (board, students, faculty, staff, and preceptors) anti-racism and anti-oppression training with an emphasis on incorporating inclusive and diverse pedagogical approaches within the curriculum and in our student support services.

-- Based on identified barriers and needs, increase the number of support services offered that specifically target and meet the unique needs of underrepresented communities in an effort to increase their recruitment, retention and success in midwifery education and training in the field.
+- Based on identified barriers and needs, improve support services that specifically target and meet the unique needs of underrepresented communities in an effort to increase their recruitment, retention, and success in midwifery education and training in the field.

-- Collaborate with organizations such as ACNM, NACPM, AME, ICTC, MANA, MEAC and NARM, all of which are working to eliminate inequities within midwifery and midwifery education.
+- Collaborate with midwifery organizations including ACNM, NACPM, AME, NAABB, MANA, BMMA, MEAC and NARM, and any other organizations that demonstrate awareness of and are working to eliminate inequities within midwifery and midwifery education.

-- Engage ongoing evaluation of our educational offerings, including the curricula of the BSM and MSM degree programs, to ensure evidence-informed approaches that are meaningful to the communities we wish to serve; improve our educational system based on continual self-reflection and evaluation results.
+- Engage ongoing evaluation of our educational offerings, including the curricula of the Bachelor of Science in Midwifery, Master of Science in Midwifery, and Acadamy of Continuing Education programs to ensure evidence-informed approaches that are meaningful to the communities we wish to serve; improve our educational system based on continual self-reflection and evaluation results.

-You can learn about the specific initiatives and accomplishments of MCU’s equity and social justice agenda to-date, here:
+You can learn about the specific actions and initiatives of MCU’s equity and social justice agenda here.

-MCU is a committed ally to all underrepresented families who seek access to midwifery care and to those who strive to become midwifery providers within their communities.
-Through collaboration and humble listening, we will continually strive to remove existing barriers to recruitment, retention, support and success at MCU, as well as advance our program and profession in achieving inclusivity, cultural humility, and health equity.
+MCU strives to be a committed ally to all underrepresented families who seek access to midwifery care and to those who wish to become midwifery providers within their communities.
+Through collaboration, humble listening, and action we will continually strive to remove existing barriers to recruitment, retention, support, and success at MCU, as well as advance our program and profession in achieving inclusivity, cultural humility, and health equity.
 In doing so, we hope to broaden the reach and benefits of midwifery care for all families and effect widespread social change in the midwifery profession.